Compositional Generalization from Learned Skills via CoT Training: A Theoretical and Structural Analysis for Reasoning: Introduction

 Training large language models (LLMs) to generate explicit reasoning chains marks a pivotal shift in AI development.
 This Chain-of-Thought (CoT) \citep{wei2022chain} paradigm moves beyond mere data scaling \citep{kaplan2020scalinglawsneurallanguage,hoffmann2022an} toward cultivating advanced reasoning strategies \citep{lightman2024lets}, resulting in more effective learning outcomes \citep{yue2023mammothbuildingmathgeneralist,yu2024metamath,wang-etal-2024-math,havrilla2024teaching,shao2024deepseekmathpushinglimitsmathematical,yu2024flowreasoningtrainingllmsdivergent,kim2023the,hsieh-etal-2023-distilling,ho-etal-2023-large,lightman2024lets}.
 Leading organizations—such as OpenAI, through reinforcement fine-tuning (RFT/ReFT) \citep{trung-etal-2024-reft} of its O1 models \citep{openai2024}, and DeepSeek, via the incorporation of long CoT cold-start data in DeepSeek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}—are increasingly treating step-by-step reasoning annotations not merely as a prompting tool, but as a fundamental training objective.

 Despite its empirical success, the underlying mechanisms of CoT remain a widely debated topic \citep{prystawski2023why}.
-Recent theoretical studies demonstrate that CoT enhances transformers' \citep{vaswani2017attention} expressiveness and computational capacity, enabling them to solve problems in higher complexity classes when processing sufficiently long sequences \citep{feng2023towards,merrill2024expressivepowertransformerschain,li2024chain,prabhakar2024decipheringfactorsinfluencingefficacy}.
+Recent studies demonstrate that CoT enhances transformers' \citep{vaswani2017attention} expressiveness and computational capacity, enabling them to solve problems in higher complexity classes when processing sufficiently long sequences \citep{feng2023towards,merrill2024expressivepowertransformerschain,li2024chain,prabhakar2024decipheringfactorsinfluencingefficacy}.
 Other prior efforts have advanced understanding through case studies of functions learnable in-context with CoT \citep{li2023dissecting,bhattamishra2024understanding,li2025training,yang2025chainofthought} and analyses of multi-step model estimation errors \citep{hu2024unveilingstatisticalfoundationschainofthought,gan2025rethinkingexternalslowthinkingsnowball}.
 However, these approaches do not explain how such capabilities emerge during the training of transformers to generate reasoning chains—precisely when core model competencies are being formed \citep{li2020train,zhou2023lima}.
 In light of this concern, \citet{kim2025transformers,wen2025from} focus on the parity problem and highlight that CoT improves the sample efficiency of transformers.
 Meanwhile, \citet{wang2025indistributionsuccessscalingcurves} assess different data collection strategies and point out that the granularity of CoT data strongly correlates with model performance.
-Crucially, it remains unclear: \textit{\textbf{ (Q1)} how the integration of step-by-step rationales during explicit CoT training reshapes internal model representations, and \textbf{(Q2)} how these structural changes contribute to improved reasoning generalization across both in-distribution (ID) and out-of-distribution (OOD) scenarios.}
+Crucially, it remains unclear: \textit{\textbf{(Q1)}} Does CoT training improve reasoning generalization across both in-distribution (ID) and out-of-distribution (OOD) scenarios—and if so, what theoretical principles govern this ability? \textit{\textbf{(Q2)}} How is this generalization capability realized within the model's internal representations?

-In this paper, we investigate zero-shot CoT data directly and formalize how step-wise reasoning emerges to support both ID and OOD generalization in transformer-based CoT optimization.
-The analysis is carried out through a \textbf{comparison study} of training paradigms with and without CoT.
-We summarize our contributions as follows.